[an error occurred while processing the directive]

 Reed College has a proxy server that allows users logged onto to its

-internal network to access an array of periodical and research
+internal network to access an array of periodical and research services

 which Reed pays for.
 Reed also has a Cosign system set up to handle